Dead tree toppled on toddlers: Discoveries Educare fined more than $210,000

 Discoveries Educare Ltd was prosecuted by WorkSafe for failing to ensure so far as was reasonably practicable, the health and safety of workers.

-The childcare was also prosecuted for failing to ensure the health and safety of other persons.
+The childcare centre was also prosecuted for failing to ensure the health and safety of other persons.

+The court heard the tree described by a qualified arborist as an evergreen eucalyptus that should have carried leaves all year around.

+However, evidence presented to the court showed the tree began to brown in 2014 and the next year a photo showed it "appearing skeletal".

+However, mitigating factors taken into account included that Discoveries Educare Ltd had pleaded guilty, was remorseful, had no prior convictions and was believed to be unlikely to reoffend in this way.

-The landlord, Heng Tong Investment, was prosecuted for failing to ensure so far as was reasonably practicable, that the health and safety of other persons, was not put at risk from work carried out as part of the conduct of the business.
+The landlord, Heng Tong Investment (Heng Tong), was prosecuted for failing to ensure so far as was reasonably practicable, that the health and safety of other persons, was not put at risk from work carried out as part of the conduct of the business.

+Michael Heron QC told the court his client had pleaded guilty at the earliest opportunity and apologised.

+"Certainly Heng Tong acted immediately as a result of this incident," Judge Paul said.

 Today in the Auckland District Court, Discoveries Educare Ltd was convicted and fined $209,625 and ordered to pay a further $2109 for WorkSafe costs.